- Describe and use active listening techniques.

 Formal communication methods, such as individual conferences or group meetings, should be planned with the purpose of providing specific and important information.
 When discussing a child’s behavior issues or other concerns you may have, it is important to remain positive and helpful.
 You are there to explain your concerns and provide assistance and resources to the family whenever possible

 Some of these informal methods of communication are appropriate to use when there is general information for all parents to know, such as the schedule, policies, or upcoming events.
 Others, such as phone calls or emails, may be used to inform families of more private matters, such as minor incident situations involving their child or an overdue permission slip.
 Whenever possible, interactions between staff and family members should occur daily.
 Daily communication is the most effective way to keep the lines of communication open at your program.
 Informal communication methods should not be used to discuss major incidents, behavior issues, or developmental concerns.
 These types of issues should be addressed during more formal communications like conferences or group meetings.
-Check with your supervisor about your program’s policies for informally communicating with families and for arranging formal communication.
+Check with your trainer, coach, or administrator about your program’s policies for informally communicating with families and for arranging formal communication.

 Working with school-age children and their families will require you to be responsible for sharing and gathering information on a daily basis.
 You will need to understand the basic methods of communicating, as well as how to remain appropriate and respectful at all times.
 A school-age program will also offer unique challenges when it comes to communicating with families, such as different parent pick-up/drop-off times, cultural differences, and language barriers.
 Don’t let those challenges become an excuse for lack of communication.
 Be creative in how you share and gather information with your families.
 Here are a few suggestions for how to do this: